realivanivani/realivanivani.github.io/_posts/2025-01-31-fingerprint-recognition.md

 ## **Conclusion**

 This project successfully implemented a **Siamese CNN for fingerprint recognition**.
 Future improvements include **class-balanced loss functions**, **adversarial training**, and **threshold tuning** to enhance recall.
+This approach can be extended to:

+* Face or iris verification
+* Signature comparison
+* Duplicate detection in document datasets

 Jovan’s idea has great potential for real-world security applications! 🚀